FAITHM1/Project2/README.md

 ## Project Summary

-This is a fashion jornal app.
+This is a fashion journal app.
 That allows the users to write and share a pieces of clothing items that they would like to have.

 ## Models